Retail banking: evolutions, disruptions and solutions in a hyper-connected digital age

 - 12.4 What is blockchain technology, where is it used and how does it work?

 - 12.5 FinTech: financial technology explained – including impact, technologies, evolutions and forecasts

 - 12.6 Tracking FinTech growth with the KBW Nasdaq Financial Technology Index (KFTX) – a matter...

 Although in some regions and countries, retail banks are leading in several digital areas, including marketing and customer-facing operations (with great examples of omni-channel banking and mobile banking, for instance), in general retail banking still has a lot of catching up to do.

 How else could it be with the many ongoing digital customer shifts, market evolutions, disruptions and process change requirements?

 Banks in general have additional challenges which we see in other segments of the financial industry as well:

-- The need to integrate/connect distribution channels to optimize efficiencies, reduce costs and serve customers and prospects in a consistent way, the so-called omnichannel imperative, which we have seen in retail and is typical for a channel-agnostic consumer.
+- The need to integrate/connect distribution channels in order to optimize efficiencies, reduce costs and serve customers and prospects in a consistent way.
+This is the so-called omni-channel imperative, which we seen in retail and other industries too and is typical for a channel-agnostic and increasingly digital/mobile consumer.

-- Some other key goals: better identify opportunities by looking at the overall customer life cycle (and important changes in it), improve experiences and (thus) enable better customer service and experiences.
+- Better identify opportunities by looking at the overall customer life cycle (and important changes in it), improve experiences and (thus) enable better customer service and experiences.

 - Reducing churn and increasing loyalty.
 The loyalty of retail banking customers fluctuates.
 This has to do with several other challenges mentioned below and overall changes in consumer behavior.
 Sometimes we see increasing loyalty, while in other areas loyalty decreases.
 Furthermore, loyalty is not enough anymore.
 Think experiences.